lowepowerlab/protocols/growing_ralstonia.md

 Method:

-* Right before spreading/streaking bacteria, spread on each CPG plate 100 µl of a 10 mg/ml catalase solution (dissolved in water)
+* Right before spreading/streaking bacteria, spread on each CPG plate 100 µl of a 10 mg/ml catalase solution (dissolved in 1XPBS buffer at pH7-pH7.5 or sterilie water if water is pH=7)

-* The catalase stock can be made up, filter—sterilized, aliquoted, and stored at -20C for at least 1 year.
+* Make catalse fresh in small volumne (or just as much as you need).
+Filter-sterilize with 0.22 um filter and aliquote into 1.5 ml tube.
+Stored at 4C before use.

 * Catalase source: Sigma C1345-10G, "Catalase From Bovine Liver, powder, suitable for cell culture,  2,000-5000 units per mg"